Enterprise Architecture Overview Training Course

 21 HoursThis course is tailored for analysts, designers, developers, testers, and project managers.

-The workshop delves into problem analysis, system design, and documentation using UML and Enterprise Architect by Sparx Systems.
-Throughout the training, participants will explore advanced features of the software, such as MDA, profiles, and XMI, along with best practices that can significantly simplify and speed up modeling processes.
+The workshop focuses on problem analysis, design, and system documentation using UML and Sparx Systems' Enterprise Architect.
+Participants will explore advanced software capabilities, such as MDA, profiles, and XMI, alongside best practices designed to streamline and accelerate the modeling process.

 Use Case Modeling

-14 HoursThis course is tailored for business analysts, managers, team leads, and process owners, equipping them with the necessary skills to create use case diagrams and scenarios.
-These tools are essential for eliciting, analyzing, documenting, and communicating functional requirements effectively.
-Participants will gain hands-on experience in creating use cases using the Unified Modeling Language (UML), which visually illustrates the interactions between use cases and actors.
+14 HoursThis course is tailored for business analysts, managers, team leads, and process owners to equip them with the necessary skills to create use case diagrams and scenarios.
+These tools serve as essential mechanisms for eliciting, analyzing, documenting, and communicating functional requirements.
+Participants will engage in practical exercises to develop use cases using the Unified Modeling Language (UML), enabling them to visually depict the interactions between actors and use cases.